CESARBR/knot-cloud-websocket/README.md

 ### getDevices(query): &lt;Void&gt;

-Gets the devices registered on cloud.
-If a `query` is specified, only the devices with that property will be filtered.
-When successful emits a `devices` message.
+Lists the devices registered on cloud.
+If a `query` is specified, only the devices that match such query will be returned.
+Receives the `'devices'` message when succeeds and `'error'` otherwise.

 #### Arguments

-- `query` **Object** Data contained in device.
+- `query` **Object** (Optional) Search parameters.

 #### Result
 - `devices` **Array** Set of devices that match the constraint specified on `query`.